-With nearly 800 staff, we have come a very long way since 1959, but we are still very much a family run business, whose priorities remain the same now as they did back then; looking after our staff and customers.
+With over 800 staff, we have come a very long way since 1959, but we are still very much a family run business, whose priorities remain the same now as they did back then; looking after our staff and customers.

 A key aspect of Dick Lovett's on-going success is a continuous drive to deliver high customer satisfaction.
 As our Chairman, Peter Lovett, states: "Investment in our people to provide first-class service is my number one priority."

 He strongly believes that purchasing a vehicle from Dick Lovett can be an enjoyable and rewarding experience that continues for its lifetime through personalised aftersales support.
 This ethos is upheld across all our dealerships and separates Dick Lovett from its competitors.

 Like his father, today's Chairman, Peter Lovett, is passionate about sports cars, which grew from an aspiration to compete in motorsport.
 As Peter became more involved in the family business, he also began competing on the track to satisfy this desire.
 He raced a Rover Vitesse SD-1 in the British Saloon Car Championship between 1981 and 1983, winning a number of races against famous drivers including Jeff Allam, Steve Soper and Martin Brundle.